Welcome to our gallery shining a spotlight on the striking Wilden Street house, a project designed by Shaun Lockyer Architects.

 The craftsmanship of the house is one of its greatest attributes with a timeless and seamless execution of joinery, cabinetry, and detail.
 The equal focus on indoor and outdoor living culminates in a double height outdoor living space that frames city views and connects to the garden and dramatic pool.

-The rear of the house offers a surprising detail in the form of a deeply expressed timber façade that punctuates the end of the house and also contains the master suite.
+The rear of the house offers a surprising detail in the form of a deeply expressed timber façade that punctuates the end of the house and also contains the primary suite.

 This is an ambitious house that was made possible through a close relationship between client, architect, and builder, the quality of which is manifest in every detail.